 During his career thus far, he has had the opportunity to work with some of the most acclaimed choreographers such as Arthur Saint Leon, August Bournonville, Geta Constantinescu, Pam Tonowitz, Durante Verzola, Eriberto Jiménez, Jessica Gatinea, Joan Latham, Michel Fokine, Ariel Rose, Marius Petipa and George Balanchine.

 He joined Ballet Pensacola as a Principal Dancer, under the artistic direction of Darren McIntyre in the 2021-2022 season.
-During his first season, Juan performed the roles of Jonathan Harker in Dracula, Karl/The Nutcracker Prince in The Nutcracker, and The Scarecrow and The Cowardly Lion in The Wizard of Oz.
-In addition, he performed in Mr. McIntyres' new innovative creation set to Vivaldi's The Four Seasons, Winter, Violin Concerto.
+During his first season, Juan performed the roles of Jonathan Harker in Dracula, Karl/The Nutcracker Prince/The Cavalier in The Nutcracker, and The Scarecrow and The Cowardly Lion in The Wizard of Oz, Raoul in The Phantom of the Opera, Puck/Oberon in A Midsummer Nights Dream & The Fairy Doll Pas de Trois.
+In addition, he performed in Mr. McIntyres' new innovative creations Odyssey, Lights Will Guide you Home, Liberty Bell, Fleet Week and Vivaldi's The Four Seasons, Winter, Violin Concerto.

-Juan has been recognized by the American Guild of Musical Artists (AGMA) as an artist of extraordinary ability and is excited for his second season with Ballet Pensacola for the 2022-2023 season.
+Juan has been recognized by the American Guild of Musical Artists (AGMA) as an artist of extraordinary ability.

 “After seeing one of my teachers dancing Stars and Stripes male variation in one of my summer intensive classes, I realized all the strength and coordination perfectly balanced and combined with the softness and purity that a male dancer requires on every single step!
 After that day I always wanted to see myself attain this within myself, and have that same feeling of pride I had that day I was inspired when I saw a male principal danseur for the first time.”